-The service works fine enough, though the price has always been an issue for most people.
-Especially now, when there are cheaper options available, DirecTV subscribers might be interested in dissolving their contract, and trying something new.
+The TV service works fine enough, though the price has always been an issue for most people.
+Especially now, when there are cheaper options available, DIRECTV subscribers might be interested in dissolving their contract, and trying something new — like cord-cutting.

-This article will tell you how to cancel DirecTV.
-It will only work for the satellite customers.
-While there are streaming packages including AT&T TV NOW (formerly DirecTV NOW), cancelling those services are easier because they don’t come with contracts.
+This article will tell you how to cancel DIRECTV.
+This process will only work for the satellite customers.
+While there are streaming service providers including DIRECTV STREAM (formerly AT&T TV NOW or DIRECTV NOW), cancelling those services are easier because they don’t come with contracts.

 Table Of Contents

-Step by Step: How to Cancel DirecTV
+Step by Step: How to Cancel DIRECTV

-Now let’s look at the specific steps required to cancel DirecTV:
+Now let’s look at the specific steps required to cancel DIRECTV:

-You can assume that whoever you speak to first, won’t be able to help you cancel DirecTV.
-For this reason, to speed things along, when they ask why you’re calling, tell them that you want to cancel DirecTV.
+You can assume that whoever you speak to first won’t be able to help you cancel DIRECTV.
+For this reason, to speed things along, when they ask why you’re calling, tell them that you want to cancel DIRECTV.
 Asking for the retention department will help get you to the people that can help you cancel your account.

 Once they realize that you mean business and you’re going to cancel they will likely tell you that you’re going to have to pay a cancellation fee (more on that in a bit).

-#5 Send back your equipment
+#4 Send back your equipment

-#7 Make your last DirecTV payment
+#5 Make your last DIRECTV payment

 When you get your bill, you’ll need to pay it.
-On the plus side, it should be the last bill that you receive from DirecTV.
-Keep in mind that cable bills are known for being a little hard to read.
+On the plus side, it should be the last bill that you receive from DIRECTV.
+Keep in mind that cable/satellite bills are known for being a little hard to read.
 More than anything you’ll want to keep track of the day you officially cancelled, so you know when your contract ended for the cancellation fee, but also for the prorated cost of your monthly bill.

-If you are confused about the costs and end up calling the billing department, be aware that they will try to convince you to resign up for DirecTV.
+If you are confused about the costs and end up calling the billing department, be aware that they will try to convince you to resign up for DIRECTV.
 Obviously, if you’ve come this far that isn’t what you want, but they will try anyway.